-- After notable peaks in January, cases in Richmond city have trended steadily downward. - Case totals by Event Date are subject to lag.
+- After notable peaks in January, cases in Richmond city have trended steadily downward and plateaued at low levels. - Case totals by Event Date are subject to lag.
 Counts in the gray shaded area of the graph are expected to change in the coming weeks.